matrix-io/matrix-documentation/docs/index.md

 1. Install [MATRIX CLI](../CLI/overview.md) via npm `npm install -g matrix-cli`.
 1. Target the proper environment `matrix set env rc`.
 1. With MATRIX CLI installed on your computer, register an account with MATRIX via `matrix register`.
+1. Login to your account using `matrix login`.
 1. Once registered an account, run `matrix register device`.
 1. Enter a `device name` and (optional) `device description`.
 1. After a few moments you will be provided with a `MATRIX_DEVICE_ID` and `MATRIX_DEVICE_SECRET`.
+1. Select your device using `matrix use `, and enter your device ID.
+Command examples will be provided for easy copy paste.

 ```
 # example variables generated via registration, yours will be different